Washington Township Assessor

 To assess means to determine the value of something.
-A Township Assessor is an elected official who determines the value of property for tax purposes.
+A Township Assessor usually an elected official, who determines the value of property for tax purposes.
 The Assessor does not estimate or compute the Real Estate Taxes, does not send out Tax Bills, and does not collect Property Taxes.
 The Assessor is responsible for the fair and equitable appraisal of every parcel of property in their jurisdiction

 The Township Assessor keeps Property Record Cards that contain all the pertinent information about each parcel.
 The information includes; a brief legal description, land size, dimensions of all buildings, building type, and quality of materials used in construction of the structure.
 Most of this information is gathered when the property is first built and then updated after that by periodic field inspections.
 Property Record Cards are available for inspection by contacting the Assessor’s Office.
 Some of this information is available on line through this website.

 The Township Assessor also receives copies of the Real Estate Transfer Declarations or "green sheets" for homes that have sold in the area.
 This sales information, along with other facts and figures about housing conditions, goes into the evaluation process.
 By comparing recent sales of homes in a neighborhood the Township Assessor estimates how much all homes in that area would be sold for on the open market.
 This is their Market Value.
 Market Value as used in the appraisal of real estate is defined by the Appraisal Institute as:

 "The most probable price, as of a specified date, in cash or in terms equivalent to cash, or in other precisely revealed terms, for which the specified property rights should sell after reasonable exposure in a competitive market under all conditions requisite to a fair sale, with the buyer and seller each acting prudently, knowledgeably, for self interest, and assuming that neither is under duress"